luoxisteven/CRUD-Demo/README.md

   - React with TypeScript
   - Angular with TypeScript
 - **Database Options**:
   - MySQL
   - MongoDB
+    - Django Limited
   - JSON
+    - Node.js and .NET only
   - SQLite
+    - Django Only
+  - In-Memory Database
+    - .NET Only

 - **API Options**:
   - RestAPI
-  - GraphQL
+  - GraphQL (Node.js Only)

 ## API Endpoints